z1090/tsandt_contact_manager_api/README.md

 ---

 ### 2. Read a single company
-Will return an object with information about a the single, specified company, including the company id, name and address.
+Will return an object with information about a single, specified company, including the company id, name and address.

-**Path Params required:** `company_id`(integer).
+**Path Params required:** `company_id`(integer)

 **Request Type:** `GET`

 **Route:** `/api/companies/<company_id>`